 Current challenges in municipal stormwater

 In most towns and cities, there's a storm drain on almost every street corner.
-That's a lot of openings to the storm sewer, a direct path to lakes and streams.
-So keeping contaminants out of stormwater requires effort from everybody: keeping leaves and grass clippings away from curbs, using phosphorus-fee lawn fertilizer, picking up litter when you see it, and directing your rain gutters onto your lawn or into a rain barrel.
+That's a lot of openings to the storm sewer—a direct path to lakes and streams.
+So keeping contaminants out of stormwater requires effort from everybody: keeping leaves and grass clippings away from curbs, using phosphorus-free lawn fertilizer, picking up litter when you see it, and directing your rain gutters onto your lawn or into a rain barrel.
 Some of the larger challenges include:

-Lawn care practices — Homeowners use up to 10 times more chemical pesticides per acre on their yards than farmers use on their crops, according to the U.S. Fish and Wildlife Service.
+Lawn care practices.
+Homeowners use up to 10 times more chemical pesticides per acre on their yards than farmers use on their crops, according to the U.S. Fish and Wildlife Service.
 A lot of that fertilizer will end up in stormwater.
 Unraked leaves get into the gutter.
 Patios and driveways add to the hard surfaces over which stormwater runs, rather than soaking into the ground.
 Better lawn care practices keep contaminants out of stormwater.
-Learn more.

 Facilities in specific industries, that store materials, waste, or equipment outdoors, are subject to industrial stormwater regulations administered by the MPCA.
 These facilities must take steps to monitor and manage stormwater on their properties where stormwater may come into contact with harmful pollutants including toxic metals, oil, grease, de-icing salts, and other chemicals.
 Industries subject to stormwater regulation include:

 - Lumber and wood companies, paper mills, chemical and petroleum businesses, concrete companies, foundries, and other metals operations